Thomas Gray: Early life and education

 In 1734, Gray went up to Peterhouse, Cambridge.
 He found the curriculum dull.
 He wrote letters to friends listing all the things he disliked: the masters ("mad with Pride") and the Fellows ("sleepy, drunken, dull, illiterate Things").
 Intended by his family for the law, he spent most of his time as an undergraduate reading classical and modern literature, and playing Vivaldi and Scarlatti on the harpsichord for relaxation.
-According to college tradition, he left Peterhouse for Pembroke College after being the victim of a practical joke played by undergraduates.
-Gray is supposed to have been afraid of fire, and had attached a bar outside his window to which a rope could be tied.
-After being woken by undergraduates with a fire made of shavings, Gray climbed down the rope but landed in a tub of water which had been placed below his window.

 In 1738, he accompanied his old school friend Walpole on his Grand Tour of Europe, possibly at Walpole's expense.
 The two fell out and parted in Tuscany because Walpole wanted to attend fashionable parties and Gray wanted to visit all the antiquities.
 They were reconciled a few years later.
 It was Walpole who later helped publish Gray's poetry.
 When Gray sent his most famous poem, "Elegy", to Walpole, Walpole sent off the poem as a manuscript and it appeared in different magazines.
 Gray then published the poem himself and received the credit he was due.